FelixTheStudent/cellpypes/README.md

 With cellpypes, you can quickly construct simple and clear cell type hierarchies with marker gene rules and the popular piping operator `%>%`.
 The goal of cellpypes is to make manual cell type assignments of single-cell RNAseq data convenient, clear and reproducible.
+It is intended for UMI data (10x and SMARTseq3, not SMARTseq2 protocol).

-## Installation
+# Installation

 Install cellpypes with the following commands:
 <!-- You can install the released version of cellpypes from [CRAN](https://CRAN.R-project.org) with: -->